Melinoë: Attributes and functions

-Melinoë's connections to Hecate and Hermes suggest that she exercised her power in the realm of the soul's passage, and in that function may be compared to the torchbearer Eubouleos in the mysteries.

-According to the hymn, she brings night terrors to mortals by manifesting in strange forms, "now plain to the eye, now shadowy, now shining in the darkness", and can drive mortals insane.
-The purpose of the hymn is to placate her by showing that the Orphic initiate understands and respects her nature, thereby averting the harm she has the capacity for causing.
+Melinoë's connections to Hecate and Hermes suggest that she exercised her power in the realm of the soul's passage, and in that function may be compared to the torchbearer Eubuleus in the mysteries.
+According to the hymn about her, Melinoë brings night terrors to mortals by manifesting in strange forms, "now plain to the eye, now shadowy, now shining in the darkness", and can drive mortals insane.

-The translation of Thomas Taylor (1887) has given rise to a conception of Melinoë as half-black, half-white, representing the duality of the heavenly Zeus and the infernal Hades.
-This had been the interpretation of Gottfried Hermann in his annotated text of the hymns in 1805.
-This duality may be implicit, like the explanation offered by Servius for why the poplar leaf has a light and dark side to represent Leuke ("White"), a nymph loved by Hades.
-The Orphic text poses interpretational challenges for translators in this passage.

 Inscriptions

 Melinoë appears on a bronze tablet for use in the kind of private ritual usually known as "magic".
 The style of Greek letters on the tablet, which was discovered at Pergamon, dates it to the first half of the 3rd century AD.
 The use of bronze was probably intended to drive away malevolent spirits and to protect the practitioner.
 The construction of the tablet suggests that it was used for divination.
 It is triangular in shape, with a hole in the center, presumably for suspending it over a surface.

 The content of the triangular tablet reiterates triplicity.
 It depicts three crowned goddesses, each with her head pointing at an angle and her feet pointing toward the center.
 The name of the goddess appears above her head: Dione (ΔΙⲰΝΗ), Phoebe (ΦΟΙΒΙΗ), and the obscure Nyche (ΝΥΧΙΗ).
 Amibousa, a word referring to the phases of the moon, is written under each goddess's feet.
 Densely inscribed spells frame each goddess: the inscriptions around Dione and Nyche are voces magicae, incantatory syllables ("magic words") that are mostly untranslatable.
 Melinoë appears in a triple invocation that is part of the inscription around Phoebe: O Persephone, O Melinoë, O Leucophryne.
 Esoteric symbols are inscribed on the edges of the triangle.
-Both Leucophryne and Phoebe were used as epithets of Artemis, another goddess associated with the Moon and Hecate.

 In popular culture

-Melinoë will be the protagonist of the upcoming video game Hades II published by Supergiant Games.